What to Expect at the Children's Center

 In addition to the care providers above, your child's healthcare team also includes:

-At Tallahassee Memorial HealthCare, we conduct “bedside report” to keep you better informed about your child's plan of care, medications, tests, procedures and progress while they are here.
-This involves he nurses doing bedside reporting, in your presence, at each shift change to ensure proper communication of all important information and to introduce you to your new nurse.
+At Tallahassee Memorial HealthCare, we conduct “bedside reports” to keep you better informed about your child's plan of care, medications, tests, procedures and progress while they are here.
+This involves the nurses doing bedside reporting in your presence, at each shift change to ensure proper communication of all important information and to introduce you to your new nurse.

-We believe bedside report will benefit you and your child by keeping you better informed of your child's condition.
-It also allows us to maintain the high quality of care you expect as a parent of a patient at Tallahassee Memorial.
+We believe bedside reports will benefit you and your child by keeping you better informed of your child's condition.
+It also allows us to maintain the high-quality care you expect as a parent of a patient at Tallahassee Memorial.

 Routine Monitoring